-Gestational diabetes is a temporary condition that occurs during pregnancy.
+Gestational diabetes (GDM) is a temporary condition that occurs during pregnancy.

 Due to the growing baby, the body experiences hormonal changes that cause insulin resistance and not enough insulin is made to accommodate for this.
 As a result, there is an inability to properly regulate blood sugar levels.

 - member of a high-risk population and previous diagnosis of gestational diabetes